dodgymike/hackrf-wiki/FAQ.md

 The HackRF One hardware design is actually full-duplex (at lower sample rates) from the USB connection through the ADC/DAC.
 The RF section is the only part of the design that cannot support full-duplex operation.
 The easiest way to make HackRF One full-duplex would be to create an add-on board that duplicates the RF section and also provides an external power input (from a wall wart, for example) for the additional power required.
 This would also require software effort; the firmware, CPLD, libhackrf, and other host software would all need work to support full-duplex operation.

 If you were to try to redesign the RF section on HackRF One to support full-duplex, the main thing to focus on would be the MAX2837 (intermediate frequency transceiver).
 This part is half-duplex, so you would either need two of them or you would have to redesign the RF section to use something other than the MAX2837, likely resulting in a radically different design.
 If you used two MAX2837s you might be able to use one RFFC5071 instead of two RFFC5072s.

+## What is the receive sensitivity of HackRF?

+### Q:

+What is the minimum signal power level that can be detected by HackRF?

+### A:

+This isn't a question that can be answered for a general purpose SDR platform such as HackRF.
+Any answer would be very specific to a particular application.
+For example, an answerable question might be: What is the minimum power level in dBm of modulation M at frequency F that can be detected by HackRF One with software S under configuration C at a bit error rate of no more than E%?
+Changing any of those variables (M, F, S, C, or E) would change the answer to the question.
+Even a seemingly minor software update might result in a significantly different answer.
+To learn the exact answer for a specific application, you would have to measure it yourself.

+HackRF's concrete specifications include operating frequency range, maximum sample rate, and dynamic range in bits.
+These specifications can be used to roughly determine the suitability of HackRF for a given application.
+Testing is required to finely measure performance in an application.
+Performance can typically be enhanced significantly by selecting an appropriate antenna, external amplifier, and/or external filter for the application.